javiervidrua/urlshortener/README.md

 # urlshortener
-A simple **Django** API that listens on '/shortener' for GET requests with URLs to shorten, and in '/' for GET requests to return the correponding shortened URL.
+A simple **Django** API that listens on '/shortener' for GET requests with URLs to shorten, and on '/' for GET requests to return the correponding shortened URL.

 It was made to be hosted free on Pythonanywhere.com, for ever.